prideout/heman/docs/image.rst

 Images
 ######

-All functions with the `heman_image_` prefix are meant for creating empty images, destroying images, or translating to non-float formats.
+All functions with the ``heman_image_`` prefix are meant for creating empty images, freeing memory, or examining image contents.

+Images are simply arrays of floats.
+By default, the value type is ``float``, but this can be overriden by setting the ``HEMAN_FLOAT`` macro to ``double``.
+By design, integer-typed images are not allowed, although heman provides some conversion utilities (see `Import / Export <importexport>`_).

+Images have a number of `bands`, which is usually 1 (height maps, distance fields or 3 (colors, normal maps).

 Creating and Destroying
 =======================